-Members are nominated annually to represent and support local community groups and organisations.
+Members are nominated at the annual Council Meeting to represent and support local community groups and organisations where the council has been invited to provide representation, subject to councillor availability.

-The majority of these positions are historical, with the groups having been allocated a Member representative for a number of years.
-Requests from other groups or suggestions by Members are welcomed and will be considered by the Council as appropriate.
+The majority of these positions are historical, with the groups having been allocated a Councillor representative for a number of years.
+Requests from other groups or suggestions by Councillors are welcomed and will be considered by the Council as appropriate.

-Nominated Members will attend meetings of the group and report back any activity, issues, comments, or concerns to the Council for information.
+Nominated Councillors will attend meetings of the group and report back any activity, issues, comments or concerns to the Council for information.
 They will also endeavour to support the group's activities, the level of involvement the Councillor can offer being at their own personal discretion.

-Foreign visitors to the town are encouraged, and on application by local organisations, a reception for visiting groups may be hosted on Council premises.
+Foreign visitors to the town are encouraged, and on application by local organisations, a reception for visiting groups may be hosted on council premises.

-C5 Community Assets - the Council will manage the community assets in its ownership and that it is responsible for to support the development and delivery of community services, benefits, and community wellbeing
+C5 Community Assets - the Council will manage the community assets in its ownership and that it is responsible for to support the development and delivery of community services, benefits and community wellbeing